Yainer Diaz Preview, Player Props: Astros vs. Mariners

 Yainer Diaz At The Plate

-- In 21.6% of his games this year, he has hit a long ball, and 6.2% of his trips to the dish.
+- In 21.4% of his games this year, he has gone deep, and 6.1% of his trips to the dish.

-- Diaz has picked up an RBI in 42.2% of his games this year, with two or more RBI in 12.7% of his games.
-He has also plated three or more runs in four contests.
+- Diaz has an RBI in 43 of 103 games this season, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 42.2% of his games this season, with more than one run scored in 6.9%.
+- He has scored in 44 of 103 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.